openhab/openhabian/docs/openhabian.md

 Your setup is untested, and no-one but you knows about your changes. openHABian maintainers are really committed to providing you with a fine user experience, but this takes enormous efforts in testing and is only possible with a fixed set of hardware.
 You don't get to see this as a user.

 So if you choose to deviate from the standard openHABian installation (e.g. you change your box to run off SSD) and run into problems thereafter, don't be unfair: please don't waste maintainer's or anyone's time by asking for help or information on your issues on the forum.
 Thank you !

+## On openHAB 4 and older
+openHABian will install **openHAB 4** and Java 17 by default.
+The openHABian image will install openHAB 4 by default, to have it install openHAB 3 right from the beginning, set `clonebranch=openHAB3` in `openhabian.conf` before first boot.
+Use `clonebranch=legacy` to get openHAB 2.

 ## Hardware
 ### Hardware recommendation